 Moose are an iconic mammal in Maine and a local inhabitant of the Kezar Lake watershed.
 This iconic species is vulnerable to heat stress and ticks that proliferate following mild winters.
+Moose studies have shown that ticks are killing 70% of calves in Maine and New Hampshire due to mild winters.
 The observed decline of moose in Maine from disease or migration north is a clear signal of climate change.

 Attempts by the KLWA to find detailed information on historical moose populations in Lovell were not successful (this included an evaluation of the Statewide permit and harvest data).
 The last estimate of moose population was in 2012 when the State of Maine reported a population of 76,000.
 While hunting permit numbers are not linearly related to the total population, Maine Inland Fisheries and Wildlife (MIFW) reports moose harvests by individual towns.
 Very few moose harvests have been recorded in Lovell with the maximum in 2009 at only two individuals.
 Moose are also unevenly distributed throughout the State and primarily occupy the commercial forestlands in northern Maine.
 The State division that includes Lovell (Division 15) receives 25 permits per year and reports approximately a 50% success rate (ranging from 24% – 60% historically).

 Detailed Statewide information is needed to make assessments of the moose population in Lovell.
 Unfortunately, data on other mammals, such as bear, deer, and wild turkey are also limited.
+Generally, bat populations are declining from white nose syndrome (some areas like Vermont by as much as 90% in the last decade).
 MIFW has more information regarding these mammals on their website.

 Insect & Pathogen Trends